Dead Men Talking

 may have stayed in his seat to prevent an attack of diarrhea.
 Considering

-other details in descriptions of his behavior, the question as to
+other details in descriptions of his behavior, the question as to whether

-include increased dissociation and incontinence of bladder and bowel.
+dissociation and incontinence of bladder and bowel.

 As 1 reviewed all the evidence, including Caesar's medical history, a